Ä¢¹½ÊÓÆµÍø

 2. Schedule

-• Goal Setting.
-Beginning with the promotion class of 2020, after achieving the rank of Associate Professor, faculty consult with their dean to complete the first section of the Dean Evaluation, which includes a review of the FPAR and the Summative Evaluation created with the faculty’s direct supervisor.
+• Beginning with the promotion class of 2020, after achieving the rank of associate professor, faculty consult with their dean to complete the first section of the Dean Evaluation, which includes a review of the FPAR and the Summative Evaluation created with the faculty’s direct supervisor.

-• Evaluation.
-The second section of the Dean Evaluation is completed when an Associate Professor is preparing for promotion to Full Professor or every five years when the summative evaluation occurs, and for subsequent Summative Evaluations.
+• The second section of the Dean Evaluation is completed when an associate professor is preparing for promotion to full professor or every five (5) years when the Summative Evaluation occurs and for subsequent Summative Evaluations.

 3. Contents

-The evaluation is focused on the faculty member’s contribution to school initiatives.
+The Dean Evaluation is focused on the faculty member’s contribution to school initiatives.
 Contribution would occur through a faculty member’s teaching, institutional engagement, and professional development.
 Faculty will only be assessed on contributions discussed and documented with the dean during goal setting.
 Contributions by faculty beyond what was discussed and documented in the goal setting meeting should be included but not assessed in the evaluation.
-In the evaluation, the faculty member and the dean should refer to the faculty member’s Summative Evaluation, Faculty Planning and Activity Reporting (FPAR) Form, and any other ideas discussed in the goal setting meeting(s).
+In the evaluation, the faculty member and the dean should refer to the faculty member’s Summative Evaluation, Faculty Planning and Activity Reporting (FPAR), and any other ideas discussed in the goal setting meeting(s).

 4. Process

-Starting in the first year of rank at Associate Professor, the faculty member meets with their dean for a formative conversation about the faculty member’s strengths and interests and how those can contribute to initiatives in their school.
-Those goals are agreed upon and recorded in Part One of the Dean Evaluation, as well as updated in the FPAR.
-The faculty member submits the agreed upon goals in Part One of the Dean’s Evaluation to the Faculty Evaluation Repository shell.
+Starting in the first year of rank at associate professor, the faculty member meets with their dean for a formative conversation about the faculty member’s strengths and interests and how those can contribute to initiatives in their school.
+Those goals are agreed upon and recorded in part one of the Dean Evaluation, as well as updated in the FPAR.
+The faculty member submits the agreed upon goals in part one of the Dean’s Evaluation to the SharePoint site.
 These goals may be amended with additional meetings over the five-year period, initiated by the faculty member or the dean.

-• Step 1: The faculty member completes the Faculty Narrative portion of the evaluation and submits the document to the Faculty Evaluation Repository shell.
+1. The faculty member completes the Faculty Narrative portion of the evaluation and submits the document to the dean.
 The faculty member must complete and submit this by the due date of the Summative Evaluation.
-It is the faculty member’s responsibility to schedule the Evaluation Meeting with the dean.
+It is the faculty member’s responsibility to schedule the evaluation meeting with the dean.

-• Step 2: The dean completes the Dean’s Narrative portion of the evaluation within 2 weeks of receipt of the faculty’s evaluation narrative.
+2. The dean completes the Dean’s Narrative portion of the evaluation within two (2) weeks of receipt of the faculty’s evaluation narrative.

-• Step 3: Evaluation Meeting.
-The faculty and dean are required to meet in order to discuss the evaluation and the faculty member’s future work.
+3. The faculty and dean are required to meet in order to discuss the evaluation and the faculty member’s future work.
 The dean and faculty member need to sign the evaluation after the meeting.
 The faculty member and/or the dean may amend their own section of the evaluation after the meeting but prior to both parties signing.
-Signing the evaluation indicates that the evaluation meeting occurred and that the signees sections were written by the signee.
+Signing the evaluation indicates the evaluation meeting occurred and the signees' sections were written by the signee.
 Disagreement with the other party’s narrative may be reflected in the signees’ narrative section(s).

 The dean retains the physical signed copy and sends the faculty member a digital copy of the signed copy.
-The faculty member then uploads the digital signed copy to the Faculty Evaluation Repository shell.
-The supervisor then confirms the Dean Evaluation is completed in the Faculty Evaluation Repository shell.
-The signed copy housed in the Faculty Evaluation Repository shell is considered the official version.
+The faculty member then uploads the digital signed copy to the SharePoint site.
 The Dean Evaluation will be shared with the faculty’s direct supervisor, may be reviewed by the Provost, and will be included in any future promotion portfolio.
 The official document will be kept in the office of the dean.

 The peer observation process has standards that all faculty must adhere to.
 There are, however, some standards that are tailorable by department, which are noted below.

 The peer observation process consists of a faculty member being observed at least once and doing an observation at least once.
-The process must meet the standards described below, and the process must follow the procedure that was approved by Faculty Senate, appropriately customized by the department, and provided through the Faculty Evaluation Repository.
+The process must meet the standards described below, and the process must follow the procedure that was approved by Faculty Senate, appropriately customized by the department, and provided through the SharePoint site.

 At minimum, faculty must participate in the peer review process, including doing an observation and being observed, with the following frequency: